tjfontaine/cloudnative/distributed-systems-management/service-mesh-and-discovery/Istio/Tutorial.md

 ### Preparing Our Cluster

-To get started learning, we'll need a cluster running on OKE.
+To get started, we'll need a cluster running on OKE.
 If you're new to OKE, you can follow this [tutorial](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) to get rolling.
 Make sure to enable Helm on your cluster.

 For a new cluster, grab the kubeconfig via the <samp>oci ce cluster create-kubeconfig</samp> command.
 We'll use this later when working with Istio, but Helm will also make use of it for the installation.